The Academic Program

 General Education Requirements at New College

 New College also values the acquisition of a depth of knowledge in an Area of Concentration (AOC) that supports the development of a senior thesis project by each student.
 The Area of Concentration at New College may take one of several forms.
-It may be divisional (Humanities, Natural Sciences, Social Sciences); disciplinary (e.g. art history, physics, sociology); joint -disciplinary (e.g. biology/psychology, music/anthropology), or a special program or topic of the student’s design (e.g. biochemistry, Latin American studies).
+It may be divisional (Humanities, Natural Sciences, Social Sciences); disciplinary (e.g. art history, physics, sociology); joint -disciplinary (e.g. music/anthropology), or a special program or topic of the student’s design (e.g. environmental science, Latin American studies).
 Each division's and discipline’s requirements for the AOC address content, critical thinking and communication skills.
 The “Thesis Prospectus” describes plans for the senior thesis, and outlines the courses, tutorials, and other educational activities that the student and thesis sponsor have agreed will provide the requisite quantitative and communication skills as well as depth of knowledge in the chosen area.
 The senior thesis project and oral baccalaureate exam serve as the evidence as to whether or not a student has acquired proficiency in writing and oral communication, as well as critical thinking, and whether the student may be capable of making an original contribution to his or her area of interest and expertise.

 The academic disciplines at New College are grouped into three Divisions; interdisciplinary areas draw upon the faculty from the various disciplines (across Divisions) as appropriate.